US gains 0-0 draw at Mexico, in strong position to qualify

 AP Sports Writer

+“We’re getting close,” U.S. coach Gregg Berhalter said.
+“Positive disappointment, that’s how I would characterize it.
+The group is jazzed up.
+They’re psyched.”

 The U.S. closes on March 30 at Costa Rica, where the Americans have never won in qualifying.
-The top three nations qualify, and the No. 4 team advances to a playoff, likely against New Zealand.
+The top three nations reach this year’s World Cup in Qatar, and the No. 4 team advances to a playoff, likely against New Zealand.

-Panama has 17 points after being held to a 1-1 draw by visiting Honduras
+Berhalter played his “A” team after debating whether to rest regulars ahead of Sunday, and he will face Panama somewhat depleted.

+Right back DeAndre Yedlin and winger Tim Weah both were given their second yellow cards of qualifying, Yedlin for an unnecessary sliding tackle in the midfield on Raúl Jiménez in the 26th, and must serve one-game suspensions.
+The U.S. is short at right back with Sergiño Dest injured and Reggie Cannon sidelined following a positive COVID-19 test, and Berhalter said Shaq Moore already had flown from Spain’s Tenerife to join the U.S. group in Orlando.

 After FIFA ordered Mexico to play a pair of home qualifiers without fans as punishment for homophobic chants during October qualifiers against Honduras and Canada, the Mexican Football Federation limited the crowd to about 30,000 to 40,000 in the 87,000-seat stadium and mandated spectators present a QR Code and identification for entry.